fhollenbach/RCrashcourse/CourseNotes.md

 </center>

 Once you have an rscript open, the first step should be to save it somewhere sensible.
-For example, you might create a folder for this course and save all rscripts for class in that folder.
+For example, if you have created a Project folder for this course, you might create a subfolder that is called *Code* save all rscripts for class in that folder (Another option would be to create a subfolder for each week).
 You should pick a name for your rscript that makes sense and reminds you about the contents of the script.
 For example, you could save this first rscript as `Rcrashcourse.R` or `Rcrashcourse_day1.R`.

 **You should practice writing anything you do in *R* in a rscript** and execute the code from the script.
 Start by repeating a few of the simple